 A discovery at QBI has identified how little information the brain needs in order to navigate and accurately estimate location.

-Research published in PLOS Computational Biology has reported the development of a startling theory that animal brains can use a memory map to determine locations without external cues such as sight, smell, touch and sound.
+QBI research has led to the development of a startling theory that animal brains can use a memory map to determine locations without external cues such as sight, smell, touch and sound.

-Dr Allen Cheung said that until now it had been incorrectly assumed that external input is needed for navigation within any environment.
+Dr Allen Cheung said that until now it has been incorrectly assumed that external input is needed for navigation within any environment.

 This ability applies specifically to a particular shape of arena, which has one-fold rotational symmetry such as a classic kite or egg shape, all the brain needs to do is to compare its best orientation guess with a ‘mind map’ of the environment.